Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 As we can already identify, a GET request is being sent to "/downloadFile" endpoint with a very interesting parameter, which is `file`, and it actually specifies a file that is stored on the webserver.
 Usually applications should validate user input, so when a page receives the given input to an unauthorized desired path, a directory traversal attack will not execute as of removing `..`, `../`, `.././`.

 Our first hint was to try and look for "main.go" file that is probablly located somewhere on the server, so let's do it.
+We will try some traditional directory traversal patterns, adding `../` just before "main.go" in order to go back one folder.

 ![Testing file param](https://gyazo.com/43079f57389c26f370a0f7e339b7e813.png)